pypimo/weather-app/README.md

+# Weather App

+- made using OpenWeatherMap API
-Simple weather app to show the temperature, wind speed and humidity at present for a given city 🌨️☀️🌦️
+- displays the temperature, wind speed and humidity at present
+- search locations using given city